 All medical devices, including IVDs, that are regulated by the FDA are also subject to the quality system regulation.
 Obtaining the requisite regulatory approvals, including the FDA quality system inspections that are required for PMA approval, can be expensive and may involve considerable delay.
 The regulatory approval process for such products may be significantly delayed, may be significantly more expensive than anticipated, and may conclude without such products being approved by the FDA.
 Without timely regulatory approval, we will not be able to launch or successfully commercialize such diagnostic products.
 Changes to the current regulatory framework, including the imposition of additional or new regulations, could arise at any time during the development or marketing of our products.
-This may negatively affect our ability to obtain or maintain FDA or comparable regulatory requirements for us or our customers, or both.
+This may negatively affect our ability to obtain or maintain FDA or comparable regulatory clearance or approval of our products in the future.
+In addition, regulatory agencies may introduce new requirements that may change the regulatory requirements for us or our customers, or both.